-Members of the public can use the Forum library for reference use only during staffed hours.
+Members of the public can use the Forum library for reference use only, free of charge, during staffed hours.

-Alumni and other registered external visitors can also use St Luke's Haighton library once again.
+Alumni and other registered external visitors can also use St Luke's Haighton library.
 A swipe card is required for entry to St Luke's Haighton library.

 Visitors should use the library during staffed hours which are currently: